Maslov $S^{1}$ Bundles and Maslov Data: Introduction

-This work is intended to be an exploration of the interplay between dynamics on $M$ and the geometry of $\Gamma_{J}$(and/or $\Gamma_{J}^{2}$), as well as an investigation into the notion of Maslov data proposed in Definition \ref{def:Nonintegrable-Maslov-Quantity for =00005CLambda} as a generalized/nonintegrable version of ordinary Maslov indices.
+This work explores the interplay between the dynamics of group actions on the Maslov $S^1$ bundles $\Gamma_J$ and $\Gamma_J^2$, and the geometry of these bundles.
+Moreover, it investigates the notion of Maslov data, Definition~\ref{def:maslov-data}, as a nonintegrable version of ordinary Maslov indices.
+We give now a detailed summary and outline of this paper, while introducing the main results.

+Section~\ref{sec:basic-properties-maslov-indices} discusses basic properties of Maslov indices.
+It shows that if the Maslov $S^1$ bundle $\Gamma_J^2$ is trivial, then the Maslov index for a loop $\gamma$ in $M$ is an even number.
+Moreover, it shows that if $M$ is simply connected and $\Gamma_J^2$ is trivial, the Maslov index does not depend on the choice of section $\mathfrak s^2 : M \to \Gamma_J^2$.